ThiAndSanOli88/CSD138-7886---Midterm-Group-Project---LWTECH/README.md

 # SQL Class Midterm Group Project - CSD138 7886

-Welcome to the repository for the Midterm Group Project for the SQL class (CSD138 7886) at Lake Washington Institute of Technology, Spring 2024.
+Welcome to the Midterm Group Project repository for the SQL class (CSD138 7886) at Lake Washington Institute of Technology, Spring 2024.

 **Project Details**